Aceearly1993/lecarde-2/README.md

 `ADDED` - Arrow notations on all road signs at village and earldoms.
 (Aceearly1993)
 `ADDED` - Arrow notations at top of ferryman's position when ferryman is prepared to bring you across the lake.
 (Aceearly1993)
 `ADDED` - More event notations in the project file.
 (Aceearly1993)
+`ADDED` - Arrow notations on a hint of a puzzle at Servigny Mansion.
+(Aceearly1993)
 `ADDED` - Simplified Chinese counterpart of "owned" embedded text in shops.
 (Aceearly1993)
 `ADDED` - Auto save function upon reach all possible endings in order to let player not lose too much progress by meeting undesired endings.
 (Aceearly1993)
 `FIXED` - A softlock bug in game over> continue mechanic if you let the save slot keep empty on purpose by triggering an auto saving when you let Efrain reached the first town in the game.
 (Aceearly1993)